genderkit/genderkit/_articles/buying-clothes.md

 - *retailers specialising in clothing for trans people?*

 	Some clothing stores online specialise in producing clothes specifically for trans and nonbinary people.
 Some examples of these are [both&](https://bothandapparel.co.uk/), [fittome](https://www.fittome.com/), and [Tomboy Toes](https://www.tomboytoes.com/).
+Some retailers stock swimwear intended specifically for trans people, such as [Spectrum Outfitters](https://spectrumoutfitters.co.uk/collections/swim-shorts-with-packing-pouch), [Trans Shop UK](https://uktransshop.co.uk/collections/binders/products/underworks-compression-swim-top), and [Zoah](https://zoah.shop/collections/swimwear).
 There are also retailers of underwear designed specifically for trans people, which you can find information about on [our buying underwear page]({% link _articles/buying-underwear.md %}).

 - *clothes designed to fit well regardless of gender?*